Superficial Safety Alignment Hypothesis: Introduction

-Recently, \citet{wei2024assessing} claimed the fragility of safety mechanisms in LLMs by identifying safety-critical components at the weight level through pruning (see Appendix~\ref{C-2} for details).
-However, the work did not thoroughly address the fundamental issues discussed above nor propose effective solutions to resolve them.
-This paper introduces the \textbf{Superficial Safety Alignment Hypothesis (SSAH)}, which separates safety alignment from general alignment and emphasizes its unique properties.
-With this hypothesis, we address that \emph{less is more} in the context of safety alignment - a small number of but strategically vital safety-critical components are sufficient to achieve robust safety performance.
-Our extensive experiments prove that by freezing certain safety-critical computational units, safety performance is successfully preserved against fine-tuning attacks, and we are the \emph{\textbf{first}} to do it.
-Additionally, we introduce the concept of repurposing redundant units within the pre-trained model as an ``alignment budget.''
-By reassigning these units toward safety tasks, we can significantly reduce the alignment tax, ensuring that safety is maintained without sacrificing the model's overall utility.
-Taken all together, this paper addresses the following core questions:
+To answer these questions, this paper introduces \textbf{Superficial Safety Alignment Hypothesis (SSAH)}, which separates safety alignment from general alignment and emphasizes its distinct properties.
+With this hypothesis, we prove that \emph{less is more in terms of parameters} for safety alignment: a small number of but strategically vital safety-critical components are sufficient to achieve robust safety performance.
+Unlike \citet{wei2024assessing}, our extensive experiments prove that by freezing certain safety-critical units, safety performance is successfully preserved against finetuning attacks.
+Similarly, we also propose to \emph{repurpose} redundant units of the pre-trained model as an ``alignment budget.''
+By reassigning these units toward safety tasks, we can reduce the safety alignment tax, ensuring that safety is maintained without sacrificing the model's overall utility.
+Taken all together, we answer the following core questions:

-\textbf{Question 1.} \textit{How does safety alignment impact model behavior?}\\ \textbf{Answer:} Through \textbf{SSAH}, we posit that safety alignment fundamentally alters a model's decision-making process by teaching an otherwise unsafe model - fulfilling malicious or harmful requests - to follow the correct reasoning pathways.
-This process can be viewed as a specialized binary classification task - the model must either fulfill the user's request or refuse it based on safety considerations.
-Additionally, safety alignment equips the model with a standard refusal mechanism, along with reserved fallback options.
+\textbf{Q1.} \textit{How does safety alignment impact model behavior?}\\ \textbf{Answer:} Through \textbf{SSAH}, we posit that safety alignment fundamentally alters a model's decision-making process by teaching an otherwise unsafe model to follow the correct reasoning route: it either fulfills the user's request or refuses it based on safety considerations.
+Importantly, this process can be viewed as an implicit and safety-related binary classification task.
+Furthermore, safety alignment equips the model with a standard refusal mechanism, along with reserved fallback options.